 If you are not yet age 59 1/2, it is usually required that 20% is withheld from any balance that you cash in for federal taxes, so for every $1,000 you cash in, you would receive about $800.
 The other $200 would be sent to the IRS by your 401(k) administrator.
 At the end of the year, the 401(k) plan will send you a tax form called a 1099R that shows the amount of taxes withheld on your behalf.

 When you file your tax return, you will include the amount of the 401(k) plan that is cashed in as income, along with other sources of income.
-It flows into your tax return on the first page and based on your total income and deductions, you will either owe additional tax or get a refund.
+It flows into your tax return on the first page, and, based on your total income and deductions, you will either owe additional tax or receive a refund.

 Your Age Matters

-If you are over age 59 1/2 any amounts you withdraw from your 401(k) plan will be subject to income taxes, but not penalty taxes.
+If you are over age 59 1/2, any amount you withdraw from your 401(k) plan will be subject to income taxes but not penalty taxes.

 Know How to Cash In

-The first step to cashing in your 401(k) account is to call the phone number that appears on your 401(k) plan statement and ask them to send you the paperwork that you must complete to cash out of the plan.
+The first step to cashing in your 401(k) account is to call the phone number that appears on your 401(k) plan statement and ask them to send you the paperwork that you must complete to cash in the plan.
 In some cases, you may be able to do this online or over the phone, but most of the time you must fill out paperwork.

-Sometimes a signature from an HR person or plan administrator at the firm that you were employed by will be required.
-If you worked for a smaller company you may have to take this paperwork to them or contact them yourself to get this done.
-If you worked for a large company this is often handled by the investment company that offers the investment choices inside the 401(k) plan.
+Sometimes a signature from an HR person or plan administrator from the firm at which you were employed will be required.
+If you worked for a smaller company, you may have to take this paperwork to them or contact them yourself to get this done.
+If you worked for a large company, this is often handled by the investment company that offers the investment choices inside the 401(k) plan.

 Receiving Your Money Takes Time